vaughany/moodle-block_enrolment_key_generator/readme.md

 The only option you can change is what appears on the footer of the block.
 Yes, I know it's not very exciting but that's not the point.
 Your choices are:

-__Use 'Chosen from n words (when applicable)':__ This will display the above text, replacing 'n' with the number of words it was possible to choose from.
+* `Use 'Chosen from n words (when applicable)'`: This will display the above text, replacing 'n' with the number of words it was possible to choose from.
 If words are not in use (you're creating keys from randomly chosen letters, for example), this will display nothing.

-__Use a 'Refresh this page' link.__ Displays a link which, when clicked, causes the page to reload.
-This is not an AJAX refresh: the __whole page__ will reload, so make sure you've saved all your work and have finished working on that page.
+* `Use a 'Refresh this page' link`: Displays a link which, when clicked, causes the page to reload.
+This is not an AJAX refresh: the __whole page__ will reload, so make sure you've saved all your work.
 AJAX refresh is on the to-do list.

-__Use both of the above.__ Uses both of the above options.
+* `Use both of the above`: Uses both of the above options.

-__No footer.__ Shows no footer at all, making the block a little shorter.
+* `No footer`: Shows no footer at all, making the block a little shorter.

 Click save changes when you are done.